PeteZaSayari/emacs-cs/README.md

 ## How to use this cheat sheet.

-The body of the cheat sheet is an XML structure contained into the file `emcsh.xml`; since it's provided a stylesheet for the XML (`tohtml.xsl`), you can read the cheat sheet directly with the web browser, just like an HTML page.
-Just put into the same directory both the files `emcsh.xml` and `tohtml.xsl`, then open `emcsh.xml` with your browser.
+The body of the cheat sheet is an XML structure contained into the file `emacs-cs.xml`; since it's provided a stylesheet for the XML (`tohtml.xsl`), you can read the cheat sheet directly with the web browser, just like an HTML page.
+Just put into the same directory both the files `emacs-cs.xml` and `tohtml.xsl`, then open `emacs-cs.xml` with your browser.
 I use firefox and it works; I don't know if other browsers are good enough.

 The stylesheet contains directives for printing, so you can print the